A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Abstract

 \section{Abstract}

-We consider Riemannian $4$-manifolds $X$ with a $\mathrm{Spin}^c$-structure and a suitable circle bundle $Y$ over $X$ such that the $\mathrm{Spin}^c$-structure on $X$ lifts to a spin structure on $Y$.
-With respect to these structures a spinor on $X$ lifts to an untwisted spinor on $Y$ and a $\mathrm{U}(1)$-gauge field for the $\mathrm{Spin}^c$-structure can be absorbed in a Kaluza--Klein metric on $Y$.
-We show that irreducible solutions to the Seiberg--Witten equations on $X$ are equivalent to solutions of a Dirac equation for the spinor on $Y$ with a cubic non-linearity.
+We consider Riemannian $4$-manifolds $(X,g_X)$ with a $\mathrm{Spin}^c$-structure and a suitable circle bundle $Y$ over $X$ such that the $\mathrm{Spin}^c$-structure on $X$ lifts to a spin structure on $Y$.
+With respect to these structures a spinor $\phi$ on $X$ lifts to an untwisted spinor $\psi$ on $Y$ and a $\mathrm{U}(1)$-gauge field $A$ for the $\mathrm{Spin}^c$-structure can be absorbed into a Kaluza--Klein metric $g_Y^A$ on $Y$.
+We show that irreducible solutions $(A,\phi)$ to the Seiberg--Witten equations on $(X,g_X)$ for the given $\mathrm{Spin}^c$-structure are equivalent to irreducible solutions $\psi$ of a Dirac equation with cubic non-linearity on the Kaluza--Klein circle bundle $(Y,g_Y^A)$.
+As an application we consider solutions to the equations in the case of Sasaki $5$-manifolds which are circle bundles over K\"ahler--Einstein surfaces.